Police seek information after Tokoroa armed robbery

 He made off on foot with cash and several cartons of cigarettes, heading north on Main Rd.

-The attendant was very shaken by the incident.
+The attendant was very shaken.

 The man is described as about 178cm tall, aged in his 20s, with a large build.

-Police are keen to hear from anyone who might have information about this incident or those involved.
+Police are keen to hear from anyone who might have information about the robbery or those involved.

 Anyone who can help should get in touch with police by calling 105 and quoting file number 190813/6312.